kescardoso/datasetbucket/README.md

     You are ready to start building your python-flask app!
     For visual help: follw this Youtube Tutorial https://youtu.be/ojzNmvkNfqc

+## Local Deployement via VSCode
-## Before you commit your changes to Github and run your app:
+### Before you commit your changes to Github and run your app:

 1. Create an env.py and .gitignore files to keep your sensitive data secret on the terminal

     `touch env.py`

     `touch .gitignore`

     Open the .gitignore and insert: